treeverse/lakeFS/docs/contributing.md

 make checks-validator
 ```

-You will need diffutils to run this.
-On the Mac it can be installed with `brew install diffutils`
+You will need GNU diff to run this.
+On the macOS it can be installed with `brew install diffutils`
 {: .note .note-info }

 lakeFS uses [go fmt](https://golang.org/cmd/gofmt/) as a style guide for Go code.